Mufaro1410/Flask_TB_Detection_App/README.md

-This is a flask web-app that takes x-ray pictures as input and predicts if it has tuberculosis or not.
+This is a flask web-app that takes x-ray images as input and predicts if it has tuberculosis or not.
 The model used is a CNN model.

 ##Create a virtual environment